 1. Treating Yale Like Any Other Ivy

 One of the biggest mistakes students make is assuming that every Ivy League school evaluates applications in the same way.
-Yale has a distinct admissions philosophy, it values intellectual curiosity, community engagement, and personal authenticity above all.
+Yale has a distinct admissions philosophy.
+It values intellectual curiosity, community engagement, and personal authenticity above all.

 Many students craft essays and resumes tailored to “Ivy League” expectations rather than to Yale’s unique culture.
 For example, while Harvard emphasizes leadership and initiative, Yale often leans toward collaborative thinkers who thrive in community-based environments.